Women in China: Employment

+China has the world's most gender-balanced technical and professional work force and exceptional wage equality between women and men.

 Rural work

 In traditional China, the land was passed down from father to son and in the case of no son, the land was then given to a close male relative.
 Although in the past women in China were not granted ownership of land, today in rural areas of the People's Republic of China, women possess pivotal roles in farming, which allows them control over the area's central sources of production.

 Population greatly affects the mode of farming that is utilized, which determines the duties women have.
 According to tishwayan Thomas Rawski, a professor of Economics and History at the University of Pittsburgh, the Shifting cultivation method is utilized in less populated areas and results in women performing more of the agricultural duties, whereas in more populated areas complicated plough cultivation is used.

 Men typically performs plough cultivation, but during periods of high demand women pitch in with agricultural duties of planting, harvesting and transporting.
 Women also have key roles in tea cultivation and double-cropping rice.
 Agricultural income is supplemented by women's work in animal rearing, spinning, basket construction, weaving, and the production of other various crafts.